Ultimate Phoenix Travel Guide

 Famous for receiving around 300 days of sunshine per year, this vibrant desert city is something of an adventure playground.
 The Valley of the Sun has it all: warm desert breezes, swaying palms, southwestern cuisine, endless shopping.
 Good news, getting to Phoenix is EASY!
 The Sky Harbor Airport (a major hub for American Airlines) is one of the more affordable and accessible airports in the country.
 Chances are, you can find a direct flight!
 There were a ton of very affordable tickets from Charleston to Phoenix.
-If you’re considering your first trip to the Valley of the Sun, here is what you should know:
+If you’re considering your first trip to the Valley of the Sun, including Phoenix and Scottsdale, here’s a Phoneix travel guide to tell you everything you should know:

 The Westin Kierland Resort & Spa